Retirement plans Get the most out of your employer-sponsored retirement plans, including a 401(k).

 Your credit score directly impacts the interest rate you’ll get.
 In general: The higher the credit score (aim for over 700), the lower the interest rate.
 Each year, you can get a free copy of your credit report.

-Tip: Live with a future house payment for a few months to test out your potential home budget.
+One idea to pressure test your budget: Live with a future house payment for a few months to mimic your potential home budget.
 For example, if your current rent or mortgage is $1,000 a month and the mortgage and maintenance you think you can afford is $1,500 a month, deposit that extra $500 in a savings account.
 Are you able to live life as you want and still meet other financial goals?

 Emergency fund